djohns34/CJAnalytics/README.md

 # Codast Jegga

 This repository contains our code for the Cal Poly Software Engineering Capstone.
+The project consists of a mobile metrics SDK, Salesforce.com database, and an Android dashboard application for viewing the data tracked via the SDK.

 ## Set up